Phatskool/Sticky-Sidebar/README.md

 JS file is self explenatory,

 CSS must be altered to fit your website's need.
 In my scenario I cound not change the sidebar's position attribute, so i had to tweak it's position manually.
-In most scenarios you can replace my css rules with position: fixed; plus some minor top,left,bottom,right changes.
+In most scenarios transform: translate(); rule is not needed.

 Credit is appreciated, hit me up for custom work on your projects!